publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1831o.md

             (A) to become adequately capitalized, to the extent that the order is based on the institution’s capital level or failure to submit or implement a capital restoration plan; and

-            (B) to correct the unsafe or unsound condition or unsafe or unsound practice, to the extent that the order is based on subsection (g)(1) of this section.
+            (B) to correct the unsafe or unsound condition or unsafe or unsound practice, to the extent that the order is based on subsection (g)(1).

     (o) __Transition rules for savings associations__

-    Subsections (e)(2), (f), and (h) of this section shall not apply before July 1, 1994, to any insured savings association if—
+    Subsections (e)(2), (f), and (h) shall not apply before July 1, 1994, to any insured savings association if—

         (1)